 "Person" means an individual, proprietorship, firm, partnership, joint venture, syndicate, business trust, company, corporation, limited liability company, association, committee, and any other organization or group of persons acting in concert.

 History: Amended by Stats.
 1994, Ch.
 1010.
+References at the time of publication (see page 3):

 Opinions: In re Lumsdon (1976) 2 FPPC Ops.
 140 In re Witt (1975) 1 FPPC Ops.
-1
+1 connection with the offer or sale to a state public retirement system in California or an investment vehicle either of the following: